pydantic/pydantic-ai/docs/agents.md

         Tool(get_player_name, takes_ctx=True),
     ],
 )
-dice_result = agent_b.run_sync('My guess is 4', deps='Anne')  # (5)!
+dice_result = agent_b.run_sync('My guess is 4', deps='Anne')
 print(dice_result.data)
 #> Congratulations Anne, you guessed correctly!
 You're a winner!
 ```

-1. The simplest way to register tools via the `Agent` constructor is to pass a list of functions, the function signature is inspected to determine if the tool needs the agent context.
+1. The simplest way to register tools via the `Agent` constructor is to pass a list of functions, the function signature is inspected to determine if the tool takes [`RunContext`][pydantic_ai.tools.RunContext].
 2. `agent_a` and `agent_b` are identical — but we can use [`Tool`][pydantic_ai.tools.Tool] to give more fine-grained control over how tools are defined, e.g. setting their name or description.

 _(This example is complete, it can be run "as is")_